 Evolve with the changing world of education - become the next generation teacher.
 Pursue a career that will allow you to apply your passion for academics, community building, cultural awareness, grass roots cival rights activism, and give voice to those who are underrepresented.

-UOTeach’s one-year program aims to transform students with critical humanities and social science-based expertise into promising teacher’s adept at supporting and improve student learning.
+UOTeach’s one-year program aims to transform students with critical humanities and social science-based expertise into promising teachers adept at supporting and improving student learning.

 Pre-Program Content Preparation for Admissions

-Applicants to the social sciences program typically come from a broad range of academic backgrounds.
+Applicants to the social sciences program typically come from a broad range of academic backgrounds including:

 Entrance Testing Requirements

-UOTeach requires a passing Oregon Educator Licensing Assessment (ORELA) Social Science test for admissions.
+UOTeach requires a passing Oregon Educator Licensing Assessment (NES/ORELA) Social Science test for admissions.